LukeTheWind/HWFS-Charts/README.md

 Inkscape
 To contribute to these charts, you will need to install a copy of Inkscape, which can be downloaded here.

-Fonts
+Fonts,
 You will also need to install these fonts:

-Zilla Slab
+Zilla Slab,
-Zilla Slab Highlight
+Zilla Slab Highlight,
-Metropolis
+Metropolis and
 Inter
 These fonts and their licenses can be located in the _Fonts directory in this repo.
 Select all the .tff files for each of the fonts, right click, and click on install.